 Still, acceptance isn't the same as bliss.

 I was talking with two friends about it and they each said things so thoughtful and perfect that I wrote them down so you can have their words as reminders when you need them, too:

 "There's nothing to solve right now.
 Give into what you're feeling.
 Your body: trust it."

 "Resistance is just another form of digging in.
 So whenever you inhabit that space you’re in, just be kind to yourself.
 Give yourself the space to be you.
 Give yourself stillness.
 Stock up on things that are nourishing."

-And so from the depths of my sleepy stagnation, I’ve been trusting this feeling and thinking about the things I find most nourishing.
-The things I can give to myself to recharge and reclaim the me that feels most me.
+Thanks to their wisdom, from the depths of my sleepy stagnation I’ve been practicing trusting this feeling and thinking about the things I find most nourishing—the things I can give to myself to recharge and reclaim the me that feels most me.

 Eggs and avocado.